MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/release-notes/september-2024.md

 We're pleased to announce the September 2024 maintenance for Azure Database for MySQL Flexible Server.
 This maintenance is to upgrade servers who are still on TLS 1.0/1.1 to TLS 1.2 version

 ## Engine version changes
-No engine version upgrade in this maintenance
+No engine version upgrade in this maintenance.

 To check your engine version, run `SELECT VERSION();` command at the MySQL prompt

 ## Features